UTSAVS26/cognicore-ai/README.md

 ---

-**CogniCore** is a modern Python framework designed to streamline the development of sophisticated conversational AI agents.
+**CogniCoreAI** is a modern Python framework designed to streamline the development of sophisticated conversational AI agents.
 It provides the essential building blocks for creating agents with persistent memory, swappable LLM backends, and powerful tool-use capabilities.

-What makes CogniCore unique is its built-in **behavioral simulation framework**, which allows you to rigorously test your agent's reasoning and decision-making processes, ensuring they are reliable and perform as expected.
+What makes CogniCoreAI unique is its built-in **behavioral simulation framework**, which allows you to rigorously test your agent's reasoning and decision-making processes, ensuring they are reliable and perform as expected.

 ## Key Features